 Another level of denial is that when people start dating before they’re even divorced or are about to get divorced or they’re barely divorced and they believe they’re ready to do so.
 Not being in reality comes with a price.
 Illusions, delusions, fantasy allow us to perpetuate our denial.
 The result is that we stay in an unhealthy, limited awareness.
 You will not grow or heal or rebuild or transform by yourself.
 Time does not heal all wounds; time scars all wounds.
 Working on it will help you heal.

 It is necessary and critical that we move away from the many faces of denial stage.
 When we do, we usually find that most of our fears are far worse than what the reality is.
 Projecting fear-based thinking into the future will keep you in denial.

 By rebuilding your life from the inside out, you’ll be able to clearly move through the stages of relationship-ending and rebuild an authentic life of happiness.
 Take the first step and assess where you are by taking the Fisher Divorce Adjustment Scale (FDAS).
 The results are graphed so you can see where you are in the adjustment process.

 Discover how to rebuild your life in our life-changing Rebuilding Workshop based on the groundbreaking book Rebuilding | When Your Relationship Ends by Dr. Bruce Fisher—a pioneer in the field of divorce recovery.
 This 10-week program is designed for you to reset your life as you move from denial to freedom.

+Leave the many faces of denial behind.
 Begin the Rebuilding process today by contacting Nick at Nick@AfterDivorceSupport.com